G-Core/gcore-videoplayer-js/packages/player/docs/api/player.clapprstats.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-`PLUGIN` that collects useful statistics about playback performance.
+`PLUGIN` that measures data about playback, which can be useful for analyzing performance and UX.

 **Signature:**